 They have claimed ownership of the freeway, along with everyone’s attention.
 Three bikers pass me by one after another, at warp speed, and move into my lane.
 The fourth one glides in front of me, 10 feet ahead.
-He lifts the bike up into the air— vertical— and rides at 80 mph on one tire, for a good 80 seconds, if not more.
+He lifts the front of the bike up into the air— vertical— and rides at 80 mph on one tire, for a good 80 seconds, if not more.

 It bites me to the bone . . .
 I am frozen.
 So mortally excited I start to pray.
 My entire attention locked on the rider.
 I am, with all my being, my will and my soul, holding and protecting him from falling down.
 I am bemused!
 In complete prayer for life, for his life.

 I slow down, increasing the distance between us, calculating the how, and how fast I have to maneuver, should he fall off his bike and offer his life into my hands.
 The biker to my right follows through—he lifts the bike vertical, then lifts both his feet up onto the seat, and as if that is not dangerous enough, he lifts both his legs up into the air, forming a V—a victorious face off to life, and death.

 Perspiration is dripping down my temple as I glide through traffic on this hot California afternoon towards the exit, barely missing it.
 As I exit the freeway, I take one last look and admire one last lift-off into oblivion.

 Excellent imagery and tension.
 I felt like I was riding along for the show. 🙂